hidakatsuya/rexer/README.md

 ### Defining for each environment and extension

+You can define an environment and extensions for each environment using the `env ... do - end` block.

 ```ruby
 theme :bleuclair, github: { repo: "farend/redmine_theme_farend_bleuclair" }
 plugin :redmine_issues_panel, git: { url: "https://github.com/redmica/redmine_issues_panel" }